2018 NCBA Past President

 They have a daughter, Blair, who is involved in agribusiness and her and husband own a registered Red Angus operation in Minnesota.
 His son, Andrew, and his wife work on the family operation helping oversee the cow-calf operation.
 In addition, Andrew works with his own high tech animal information company.
 Craig graduated from the University of Nebraska.
 He has been involved with NCBA since the mid-1980s and has served on several committees throughout the organization.

-Craig is currently serving as NCBA President Elect; he has previously served as the Policy and Federation Division Chairman.
+Craig is currently serving as NCBA President; he has previously served as the President-elect, Policy Division Chairman and Federation Division Chairman.
 He has been involved in a number of functions on a local and state basis, including past chairman and elder of Trinity Lutheran Church in Lexington, Nebraska, member and past chair of the Dawson County Cattlemens, and a 4-H leader.
 Along with serving on the Nebraska Beef Council, Craig has served on the Nebraska Cattlemens Board of Directors as a committee chairman and vice chairman, the Nebraska Cattlemens Research & Education Foundation, and involved in Nebraska Feedlot Council.
 Craig is also a member of Nebraska Ag Builders and sits on the Foundation Board of Alpha Gamma Rho Fraternity.